 Your dog is always going to be happy to see you and will love having your attention.

 If you live alone and are dealing with depression, you can count on your dog to be happy to see you and spend time with you.
-Pet dogs are great for breaking a pattern of individuality.
+Dogs are great for breaking a pattern of individuality and lonesomeness.

-Part of keeping a dog is taking care of it.
-Your dog will learn to appreciate this care.
-Over time, the bond you build with your animal will become mutually beneficial, as your dog will trust you and become your friend.
+Part of keeping a dog is taking the best care of them.
+Spending time with them, and making them feel loved and appreciated.
+Over time, the bond you build with your hound will become unbreakable.

 Dogs are protective, caring, and a joy to have around.
 These traits help bring security and peace of mind to anyone feeling anxiety or depression.